Matsadura/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory Creates a directory in tmp 7-movethatfile Moves betty from tmp to tmp/my_first_directory 8-firstdelete Deletes betty
 9-firstdirdeletion Deletes the previous my_first_directory
+10-back Changes the working directory to the previous one